AnOtterGithubUser/anottergithubuser.github.io/_dives/2025-04-22-behind-vllm-serve.md

 Although I went deeper in this post, there would still be much to say about vLLM.
 It is a fast-evolving framework and the release of V1 introduced many upgrades and changes in behaviours.
 I believe it is a great project that enables developers to serve LLMs with minimal latency, thus making possible to build a wider range of applications.
 To make it even better, [Hugging Face has recently announced that all the models in the Hub can now be deployed with vLLM](https://www.linkedin.com/posts/julienchaumond_this-is-a-much-bigger-deal-than-one-could-activity-7318742943459147778-MgMs?utm_source=share&utm_medium=member_desktop&rcm=ACoAABsqXTsBJhKPZFojYvLYo41bO3f4x-E1Or8).
 There are of course (fortunately even) alternatives like TGI and Triton+TensorRT-LLM which I previously mentionned.
 SGLang is another interesting serving framework for LLMs.
 It is a more recent project that introduces **RadixAttention**, another algorithm to optimize self attention during LLM inference.
 There are also innovations on the hardware level.
-Companies like Groq and Cerebra, and even AWS, have introduced LLM-specific chips with very promising perspectives: [Cerebra has reached up to 1100 token/s with mistral models](https://www.cerebras.ai/blog/mistral-le-chat).
+Companies like Groq and Cerebras, and even AWS, have introduced LLM-specific chips with very promising perspectives: [Cerebras has reached up to 1100 token/s with mistral models](https://www.cerebras.ai/blog/mistral-le-chat).
-Thanks for reading!
+Well that was a long post, thank you for reading it!